This site is actively under development — content and features are incomplete and subject to change.

 Open Perception is a platform for distributed psychophysical and neuroscientific experimentation.

 Open Perception supports coordinated psychophysical and neurophysiological data collection using consumer VR headsets.
 Contributions may come from both professional scientists and volunteer participants interested in contributing to perceptual science.
-At present, data collection is limited to the Meta Quest 3 and related Meta Quest headsets.
+At present, we are focused on data collection from the Meta Quest 3 and related Meta Quest headsets.

 Why VR for Psychophysics